 - The memory demands of the multifrontal method can be very large.
-Auxiliary storage can be used. - The ordering of the children of a vertex in the assembly tree can significantly affect the required stack size. - Tree and node parallelism.
+Auxiliary storage can be used. - The ordering of the children of a vertex in the assembly tree can significantly affect the required stack size. - Tree and node parallelism combined in parallel implementation.

-Multifrontal method: (example 1)
+Multifrontal method: (example 1 once more)